-- (3) At least seven days before polling day, each returning officer shall- - (a) fix at his or her office a list of the names of all the presiding officers and polling assistants appointed under section 34 for each polling station in the electoral district, with the names and numbers of their respective polling stations; and - (b) permit free access to and afford full opportunity for the inspection of the list by the candidates and any other interested persons during normal working hours. - (4) The time to be indicated under pragraph (b) of \sup{a}^{b} section (1) as the time when the returning officer will tally the votes given to the several candidates shall, at a general election, be not later than forty eight hours immediately following polling day:
+- (b) permit free access to and afford full opportunity for the inspection of the list by the candidates and any other interested persons during normal working hours. - (4) The time to be indicated under paragraph (b) of subsection (1) as the time when the returning officer will tally the votes given to the several candidates shall, at a general election, be not later than forty eight hours immediately following polling day.

 Withdrawal of candidates.
-Bill No. 19

-- 47. (1) Subject to subsections (2) and (3), a duly nominated candidate for election for a constituency may withdraw his or her nomination at any time before polling day or the first polling day, as the case may be, in the election for which the person is standing as a candidate. - (2) A withdrawal of a candidate under subsection (1) shall be effected by means of a written notification to the returning officer and shall be signed by the candidate personally and the candidate's signature shall be witnessed by the signatures of two registered voters of the constituency concerned. - (3) Any vote cast on polling day for a candidate who has withdrawn his or her nomination shall be invalid. - (4) Where a candidate withdraws after nomination day and after the ballots are printed, the returning officer shall-
+- 47. (1) Subject to subsections (2) and (3), a duly nominated candidate for election for a constituency may withdraw his or her nomination at any time before polling day or the first polling day, as the case may be, in the election for which the person is standing as a candidate. - (2) A withdrawal of a candidate under subsection (1) shall be effected by means of a written notification to the returning officer and shall be signed by the candidate personally and the candidate's signature shall be witnessed by the signatures of two registered voters of the constituency concerned. - (3) Any vote cast on polling day for a candidate who has withdrawn his or her nomination shall be invalid. - (4) Where a candidate withdraws after nomination day and after the ballots are printed, the returning officer shall- - (a) in writing, inform every presiding officer in the constituency where the candidate has withdrawn, of the fact of the withdrawal; and

-- (a) in writing, inform every presiding officer in the constituency where the candidate has withdrawn, of the fact of the withdrawal; and - (b) if the time permits, print a notice of the withdrawal and distribute it to each presiding officer. - (5) Where a candidate withdraws under this section, the presiding officer shall, on polling day- - (a) post a notice of the withdrawal in a conspicuous place in the polling station; and - (b) when delivering a ballot paper to each voter, verbally inform the voter of the withdrawal.
+- (b) if the time permits, print a notice of the withdrawal and distribute it to each presiding officer. - (5) Where a candidate withdraws under this section, the presiding officer shall, on polling day- - (a) post a notice of the withdrawal in a conspicuous place in the polling station; and - (b) when delivering a ballot paper to each voter, verbally inform the voter of the withdrawal.

-PART VI-CAMPAIGNING.
+PART VII-CAMPAIGNING.